|Class room:||ms210, ms310, vac006, vac108, vac 205|

 Grading of the work sheets is based on a tally of correct responses up to 100 in any chapter.
 It will be interesting to see how many students use this just to get the high score or will continue to do the worksheet as a study device knowing that more attempts will not increase the grade.
 All questions are fair game for the midterm and final exams.

-All homework and worksheet assignments are assigned during the first 7 weeks of the semester and each expire at 9:00am on the Monday after they are assigned however another bank of worksheets are available to use as practice and can be found at the bottom section of Moodle.
+All homework and worksheet assignments are assigned during the first 7 weeks of the semester and each expire at 9:00am on the Tuesday in the week after they are assigned however another bank of worksheets are available to use as practice and can be found at the bottom section of Moodle.
 There is no limit on how often you can do these, and in contrast to the weekly worksheet, these will show immediate response as to whether or not you have the correct answer.
 These do not merit any increase in score and it will be interesting, again, to see if students are grade driven and may not take advantage of these or to see if students use these as practice.

 Depending on the participation of the class during the first half semester, the second half will be dedicated to allowing the your to use class time as a computer lab in order to develop your term projects.